FluidGroup/FluidInterfaceKit/README.md

 # Muukii sponsers your contributions

-I sponser you with one-time sponser tiers if you could have contributions.
+I sponsor you with one-time sponser tiers if you could have contributions.
 - Improvement core components
 - Improvement documentations
 - Growing demo applications